shadowwalker/next-electron/README.md

 Now every change made within `app` folder will be rendered in the main window immediately, that's because Next.js packed with hot reloading feature for you.

+Just build Next.js application as usual under `app` folder, it will hot reload for you.

+If you need to change anything related to Electron, such as changing window size, do it in `main` folder and do a `yarn start` again.

 **In case you are**

 - new to JavaScript: [The Modern JavaScript Tutorial](https://javascript.info/)
+- new to Node.js: [Node School](https://nodeschool.io/)
 - new to React.js: [React Tutorial](https://reactjs.org/tutorial/tutorial.html)
 - new to Next.js: [Learn Next.js](https://nextjs.org/learn/)
 - new to Electron.js: [Electron API Demos](https://github.com/electron/electron-api-demos)
 - still confused: there are bunch of good materials out there waiting for you to explore

+> All the materials listed above is **highly recommended**, at least they helped me a lot to learn those things quickly and easily.

 ### Release